kevinahuber/whoisresponsible.us/README.md

 ## Why?

 The effects of climate change are reaching everyone, but in a staggeringly disproportionate way.
 This project seeks to explore the data behind that assertion.
-You can read more in my [article]().
+You can [learn more in my article](https://medium.com/@kevinahuber/who-is-responsible-for-climate-change-84cdcb9aa2cd).

 ## Contributing